CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ### Jenkins, Elasticsearch, Cellar, Pulsar

-Those add-ons can't be automatically migrated across zones.
+These add-ons can not be automatically migrated across zones.
 Please reach out to our support team so we can assist you further for this migration.

 ### FSBucket